cades/respec-given/README.md

     Given('stack2', function() { return stack_with([3, 4]) })
 ```

-you can use object notation as a shorthand;
+you can use object notation as a shorthand:

 ```js
     Given({